hswlab/jp/README.md

 ![image](https://github.com/hswlab/jp/assets/12501993/6ed6f557-a188-4c3f-8f35-54accba44beb)

-klick on the upper right corner to mark it as solved correctly, klick on the upper left corner to mark it as solved incorrectly
+klick on the upper right corner to mark it as solved correctly, klick on the upper left corner to mark it as solved incorrectly, klick on the lower left or right corner to reset the solved status.
 ![image](https://github.com/hswlab/jp/assets/12501993/5c1c8ab9-4be2-4a52-8ca1-6457d2e403bc)

 Answerde Kanji will be colored in red (wrong) or green (correct)